LReiz/video-editor/README.md

 1. make (can be installed on Windows with `choco install make`)
 1. grep (can be installed on Windows with `choco install grep`)
 1. ffmpeg (can be installed on Windows with `choco install ffmpeg` or on MacOS with `brew install ffmpeg`)
+1. Git LFS (more instructions in the next section)

 Clone the repository: